sjoerdk/clockifyclient/README.rst

 Features
 --------

-* Add time entry to a Clockify workspace
+* Add a time entry to a Clockify workspace
 * Add entry with start and end time, or open-ended in stopwatch mode
-* Stop current stopwatch
+* Set Project time entry
-* Set Project for each time entry
+* Batch edit Time entries

 Credits
 -------